Joint Munitions Command announces QASAS of the Year winners

 |0

-This work, Joint Munitions Command announces QASAS of the Year winners, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Joint Munitions Command announces QASAS of the Year winners, by Matthew Wheaton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.